 Like that saleswoman in the hotel, these publications were trying to sell me values I didn’t want—values that felt irrelevant, reductive, and superficial compared to my experience of life, meaning, and being a woman.
 Eventually, I’d had enough.
 I stopped reading.

 And as the Post article suggests, I don’t think I’m the only one who feels this way.

 Many of us have longed for a publication we know shares our values.
 What’s more, we long for a place to feel known ourselves.
 And, really, is that so much to ask?

 I never expected I’d join Verily’s editorial staff when I first began reading it shortly after its launch.
 Mostly I remember feeling grateful.
 I appreciated its clear-sighted content that spoke to me—with me, even—instead of at me.
 I loved its pure, uplifting aesthetic.
 I was impressed by its quality.

 At a time when I felt disillusioned with other women’s media, Verily answered a need.
 I hope we still answer that need.
 I hope you see yourself within our articles; I know I did, and I still do.

 Verily is a place for the woman who wants to be appreciated for her most deeply held values, not in spite of them.
 So to you, the woman who wants more than what our mainstream media has to offer: we see you.
 We hear you.
 And you’re not alone.

 P.S.
 If you support this mission of Verily and want to see us go to print (as you’ve asked us to), subscribe today to Verily Yours.
-You’ll receive exclusive, quality content that will simplify and elevate your everyday, while supporting empowering women’s media.
+You’ll receive access to a portal of exclusive, quality content that will simplify and elevate your everyday, while supporting empowering women’s media.